-‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People's Narratives With Sensitivity
+‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People’s Narratives With Sensitivity

 Warning: The article mentions suicide and self-harm.
 It also contains spoilers.

 Gehraiyaan‘s trailer carried a strong hint of being a millennial iteration of 2006’s Kabhi Alvida Naa Kehna — but with an upper-class Instagram aesthetic.
-The movie stays loyal to some of those expectation — it explores the visual language of human vulnerability and complex relationships.
-But the mood saga-cum-drama-cum-thriller goes a lot deeper than that, true to its title, which translates to “depths.”
+The movie stays loyal to some of those expectations — it explores the visual language of human vulnerability and complex relationships.
+But the mood saga-cum-drama-cum-thriller goes a lot deeper than that — true to its title, which translates to “depths.”

 The movie may have its share of flaws, but it does attempt to explore love and loss — of partners, family, and oneself — through a sensitive, humane lens.
 Director Shakun Batra weaves intergenerational trauma, along with the tussle between free will and helplessness in the narrative.
-What makes Batra’s narration of Gehraiyaan stand out the most is that it prompts the audience to judge both Alisha and Zain — played by Deepika Padukone and Siddhant Chaturvedi — within the first 20 minutes.
-Then, he begins to challenge his audience’s perceptions through complex backstories for all these characters.
-Alisha, played by Deepika Padukone, is presented as after buying into her narrative of being the “unluckiest person in the world”; her memory is of her father destroying uprooting the family by moving his unwilling wife-daughter duo away from Mumbai, and eventually pushing Alisha’s mother into a state of “feeling stuck.”
-We later get to know her mother dies by suicide.
+What makes Gehraiyaan‘s narrative stand out the most is that it prompts the audience to judge both Alisha and Zain — played by Deepika Padukone and Siddhant Chaturvedi — within the first 20 minutes.
+Then, it begins to challenge its audience’s perceptions through complex backstories for both of these characters.
+Alisha, played by Deepika Padukone, is presented as someone who feels she is the “unluckiest person in the world.”
+She is often shown wandering into memories from her childhood — ones that, from her perspective, show her father destroying their family by uprooting his unwilling wife-daughter duo from their life in Mumbai, and eventually pushing Alisha’s mother into a state of “feeling stuck” that eventually leads her to die by suicide.

 But Batra unsettles his audiences again after they’ve made up their mind to empathize with Alisha.
 At its outset, the movie hinted at the character of Alisha’s mother being a self-sacrificing woman catering to her husband’s ego-driven life decisions, who felt so helpless in life that she ended it.
-But, as the movie draws to a climax, it flips the narrative to show Shah as the victim of her mother’s actions.
+However, as the movie draws to a climax, it flips the narrative to show Shah as the victim of her mother’s actions.
 At this juncture, we learn that Alisha’s father, Vinod, played by Naseeruddin Shah, is also a “victim” in his own narrative, who is still struggling to pick up the pieces after his wife’s actions shattered his life.

-But by this point, the movie has proved how quickly we, as a part of society, jump to judge people.
-There is no one “victim” or one “oppressed” in any story; the desire to label someone as good and bad comes unfounded.
-And therein lies the social impact Batra made with Gehraiyaan.
+By this point though, the movie has proved how quickly we, as a part of society, jump to judge people.

 Related on The Swaddle: